 The principal objective of the Premier League is to stage the most competitive and compelling league with world-class players and, through the equitable distribution of broadcast and commercial revenues, to enable clubs to develop so that European competition is a realistic aim and, once there, they are playing at a level where they can compete effectively.

-Some of the biggest names in world football play in the Premier League every week: from Wayne Rooney to Sergio Aguero, Alexis Sanchez to Eden Hazard, John Terry to Vincent Kompany.
+Some of the biggest names in world football play in the Premier League every week: from Harry Kane to Sergio Aguero, Mohamed Salah to Pierre-Emerick Aubameyang, David De Gea to Virgil van Dijk.
 The world’s best players come to England to play in a compelling league competition, in front of passionate full houses and matches that are seen all over the world.

 The Premier League is the world’s league.
-It has become a global phenomenon, inspiring passion and emotion from Los Angeles and Lagos to Macau and Melbourne.
+It has become a global phenomenon, inspiring passion and emotion from Los Angeles to Lagos, from Macau to Melbourne.

 It has become a league of nations on the pitch, too.
 In 1992 there were only 11 non-British or Irish footballers in the Premier League.
 These days there are, on average, about 70 nationalities running on to the pitch in the Premier League.